Mat-thieu/Corleone/README.md

 ---

 ## Todo
-- Find a different solution for data-bind (an efficient solution also)
+- Find a different solution for don-bind (an efficient solution also)
 - Figure out in-DOM looping
 - Make a Todo list
 - Make it so you can pass an array into the bind function like this don-bind="text:[increment, info]" while still allowing don-bind="text:increment" for singles